 This is a masterclass in FOMO marketing, and everyone must sit up and take notice.

 The biggest lesson here is that even if you give into FOMO as the market demands, do it well and you have nothing to worry about.

-5. Milk the trend for all you can
+7. Milk the trend for all you can

-Every food and beverage brand now has a Pumpkin Spice product for the fall on their menus.
+Every food and beverage brand now has a pumpkin spice product for the fall on their menus.
 But there is something to be said for brands that came in later in the game and managed to make the most out of it.

-They even have a newsletter that features recipes, pumpkin products, and gives customers a little bit of history and knowledge around the holiday too.
+They even have a newsletter that features recipes, and pumpkin products, and gives customers a little bit of history and knowledge about the holiday too.

 In fact, in 2022, the company has stepped up their marketing efforts by calling for an expert taste tester to review their products for a $500 gift card and a $1000 cash prize.

-We hope this inspired you to create visually stunning and emotionally engaging designs for your fall marketing campaigns too!
+We hope this inspired you to create visually stunning and emotionally engaging designs for your fall marketing campaigns too.

-So spice up your fall marketing with Kimp today.
+So spice up your fall marketing with KIMP today.
 Sign up here!